 Lucy Greenwood Discusses the Tax Market Outside of London - Interview with Chris Bale from etaxjobs.com

-Published about 2 years ago by Lucy Greenwood
+Published over 2 years ago by Lucy Greenwood

 Q You have written an interesting article on the relative merits of working in the Regions rather than London (http://tinyurl.com/ctrarticle).
 Do you think that UK tax professionals are becoming less London-centric?

 Certainly a lot of the movement I see comes from the former ‘London-centric’ individuals who are in fact, looking to relocate out of London.
 In most part due to losing that desire to stay in the city with all the added stresses that inflicts.
 I also think a lot of regional firms have become a lot more ambitious and the work on offer can be as good as the work you can find in larger cities like London.
 The movement away from city centres by big business has also helped this momentum.